JimCollinsDC/pysystrader/README.md

 looks good but not realtime

 https://github.com/freqtrade/freqtrade
 Freqtrade is a free and open source crypto trading bot written in Python.
+It is designed to support all major exchanges and be controlled via Telegram.
+It contains backtesting, plotting and money management tools as well as strategy optimization by machine learning.

 Issues labeled good first issue can be good first contributions, and will help get you familiar with the codebase. uses talib follow up on this